nus-cs2113-AY2324S1/tp/docs/team/NaychiMin.md

 2. **List Total Sales**
     - Function: Allow the user to view the sale for each day across every day since the cafe has operated.
     - Command Format: `list_total_sales`
+    - Error Handling:
+      - If the command has unnecessary arguments after the command.
+      - Specific error messages will then be output to user along with recommended command format.
 3. **Show Sale By Day**
     - Function: Allow the user to view the sale for the desired day. <br>
     - Command Format: `list_sale day/DAY_TO_LIST` <br>